 A Dragone telescope or Dragone-design telescope is an off-axis reflector telescope making use of a secondary mirror with a particular curve.
 Corrado Dragone described the design for antennas in his 1978 paper "Offset multireflector antennas with perfect pattern symmetry and polarization discrimination" (Bell System Technical Journal, vol. 57, Sept.
 1978, p.
 2663-2684) and subsequent 1980s papers.
 The general geometry is applicable to optical as well as radio telescopes.
 It has the advantage of preserving the polarization of the incoming electromagnetic radiation, which has made it of particular interest for telescopes aimed at the cosmic microwave background.

-Two subtypes are called open-Dragone design and crossed-Dragone design, the latter having the light path cross itself to reach the focal plane.
+Two subtypes are called open-Dragone design (an open Dragone telescope or just open Dragone) and crossed-Dragone design (an cross Dragone telescope or just cross Dragone), the latter having the light path cross itself to reach the focal plane.